ayeminag/go-myanmartools/README.md

 # Myanmar Tools Golang Documentation

 This documentation is for Golang specific usage of *Myanmar Tools*.
-For general documentation.

 ## Installation
 ```bash